Title I Overview

 - Participate in your child’s education by working with the teacher and attending training workshops to learn how to help your child be successful in school.

-The Florida Comprehensive Assessment Test® (FCAT) is part of Florida’s overall plan to increase student achievement by implementing higher standards.
-The FCAT, administered to students in grades 3-11, consists of tests that measure selected benchmarks in mathematics, reading, science, and writing from the Sunshine State Standards (SSS).
+The Florida Standards Assessment (FSA) is part of Florida’s overall plan to increase student achievement by implementing higher standards.
+The FSA, administered to students in grades 3-11, consists of tests that measure selected benchmarks in mathematics, reading, science, and writing.
 Participating students include all students working toward a standard high school diploma, including English Language Learners (ELLs) and students with disabilities.
-Grade 3 students must earn an FCAT Reading score of Level 2 or higher on a scale of 1 – 5 in order to be promoted to grade 4.
-Requirements of FCAT scores for passing to the next grade level may be found in the district’s Pupil Progression Plan.
+Grade 3 students must earn an FSA Reading score of Level 2 or higher on a scale of 1 – 5 in order to be promoted to grade 4.
+Requirements of FSA scores for passing to the next grade level may be found in the district’s Pupil Progression Plan.

 IMPORTANT LINKS AND DOCUMENTS